Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice

 \subsection{$\bm{0^{++}}$ state $\bm{\chi_{c0}^{D\bar D}}$ slightly below $D\bar D$ threshold}

 We find a shallow $D\bar D$ bound state labeled $\chi_{c0}^{D\bar D}$ with binding energy

 Note that it is not known whether this bound state would also feature in a simulation with physical quark masses.
-Such a state has not been claimed by experiments, however, the region above the $D\bar{D}$ threshold is often populated by $D\bar{D}$ from $X(3872)\to D\bar{D}^*\to D\bar{D}\pi$ (see, for example, Ref.~\cite{Aaij:2019evc}) which makes the search for a state in this region more challenging.
+Such a state has not been claimed by experiments.

-The existence of a shallow $D\bar D$ bound state dubbed $X(3720)$ was already suggested by an effective phenomenological model in Ref. \cite{Gamermann:2006nm}\footnote{This state with $m\simeq 3.718~$GeV is listed in Table 4 of Ref. \cite{Gamermann:2006nm}.}.
+The existence of a shallow $D\bar D$ bound state dubbed $X(3720)$ was already suggested by an effective phenomenological model in Ref. \cite{Gamermann:2006nm}\footnote{This state with $m\simeq 3.718~$GeV is listed in Table 4 of Ref. \cite{Gamermann:2006nm}.} featuring also exchanges of vector mesons.
 Ref.~\cite{Gamermann:2007mu} indicates that there may already be some evidence for such a state in the $D\bar D$ invariant mass distribution from Belle \cite{Abe:2007sya}, which shows an enhancement just above threshold.
 The $D\bar D$ rate from Babar \cite{Aubert:2010ab} also shows a hint of enhancement just above threshold (see Fig. 5 of \cite{Aubert:2010ab}).
 In a molecular picture, a $0^{++}$ state is expected as a partner of $X(3872)$ via heavy-quark symmetry arguments \cite{Hidalgo-Duque:2013pva,Baru:2016iwj}.
 A similar virtual bound state with a binding energy of 20 MeV follows from the data of the only previous lattice simulation of $D\bar D$ scattering \cite{Lang:2015sba}\footnote{The presence of this state was not mentioned in Ref.~\cite{Lang:2015sba}, as such virtual bound states were not searched for.}.
-A strategy for an experimental search for this state in $B^{0+}\to D^0\bar D^0 K^{0+}$ decay is proposed in Ref.~\cite{Dai:2015bcc}.